-Tapestry of Grace was written by Marcia Somerville in an attempt to reproduce her own robust classical education at Kent School and Dartmouth College for her six children.
+Marcia Somerville wrote tapestry of Grace to reproduce her own robust classical education at Kent School and Dartmouth College for her six children.
 But, she wrote it in a way that would allow her to both keep her sanity and communicate a Christian worldview.

 How many years has the program been running?

-Tapestry of Grace has now been running for 20 years and started around the year 2000.
+Tapestry of Grace has now been running for 20 years and started around 2000.

 Is the curriculum aimed more towards any particular learning style?

-Tapestry tries to cater for many learning styles.
+Tapestry tries to cater to many learning styles.

-They definitely focus on visual, kinisthetic and aural styles.
+They focus on visual, kinesthetic, and aural styles.

-They maybe also have a small focus on social and logical learning styles.
+They also have a slight focus on social and logical learning styles.

-The creators of the course said the Tapestry of Grace curriculum can be used in a group setting (social) or by individuals (i.e. a homeschool).
+The course creators said the Tapestry of Grace curriculum could be used in a group setting (social) or by individuals (i.e., a homeschool).

-The program certainly contains plenty of verbalization (discussion, writing, etc.) and teaches logical patterns of reasoning/argumentation/writing.
+The program contains plenty of verbalization (discussion, writing, etc.) and teaches logical reasoning/argumentation/writing patterns.

 Do they offer hard or online copies of the curriculum?

-Tapestry offers both had and online curriculum for parents.
+Tapestry offers both hard and online curricula for parents.

 What homeschool methods does the Tapestry of Grace curriculum most closely follow?

-Because it is an eclectic curriculum, they follow a number of methods.
+Because it is an eclectic curriculum, they follow several methods.
 In particular, the:

-- Charlotte Mason – a gentle method that encourages outdoor nature study, testing with narration, the use of interesting living books instead of dry textbooks and so on.
-You can find out more about the Charlotte Mason homeschooling method.
+- Charlotte Mason is a gentle method that encourages outdoor nature study, testing with narration, using interesting living books instead of dry textbooks, etc. You can find out more about the Charlotte Mason homeschooling method.

-- Eclectic – an approach that just means they use several other homeschooling methods and don’t strictly adhere to one method.
-People use this method when they like some parets of an approach, but aren’t that keen on other parts.
+- Eclectic – an approach that uses several other homeschooling methods and doesn’t strictly adhere to one method.
+People use this method when they like some parts of an approach but aren’t keen on other parts.
 An eclectic method tries to blend all the best parts of each method.
 You can read more about the eclectic homeschooling method here.

 - Unit Studies – a curriculum that uses this method will get children to study things in blocks of time (say a few weeks).
 It also tends to be very hands-on, so children don’t get as bored as they do their work.
 Find out more about the Unit Studies homeschooling method.

 - Lapbooking – This is when children make mini-books about things they have learned in their lessons.
-This is hands-on and children have to cut and paste pictures and put captions beneith them or make small books to show they’ve learned their lesson well.
+This is hands-on, and children have to cut and paste pictures and put captions beneath them or make small books to show they’ve learned their lesson well.
 It’s a good way of reinforcing a concept and testing children’s understanding.